 If you are wondering how I know about living small on the Big Island, you should read my memoir about the first year we lived here with two kids in a one bedroom/one bath condo in Keauhou!
 Read all about it in “1 Year, 2 Kids, 800 Sq Ft-The Adventure of a Small Family Family on the Big Island”

-If you are considering purchasing a home (even if it’s small!) my husband and I offer a complimentary real estate match making service to connect you with our trusted and knowledgeable REALTOR partners on the Big Island and around all the islands in Hawaii!
-Check out our website at MoveToHawaii365.com or email me directly at Julie@Ziemelis.com
+If you are considering purchasing a home (even if it’s small!) my husband and I offer real estate services if you are buying a home in West Hawaii and we have access to a group of trusted and knowledgeable REALTOR partners on the Big Island and around all the islands in Hawaii!
+Check out our website at MoveToHawaii365.com or email me directly at Julie@Ziemelis.com.